Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency

 Questions like these are common when you're creating a PMO.
-Senior management want to know whether the office will deliver any tangible results or if it is just an exercise in bureaucracy.
+Senior management wants to know whether the office will deliver any tangible results or if it is just an exercise in bureaucracy.

 To assuage them, you have to create and track KPIs to assess the PMO's performance.
 This is a crucial task and should be a priority from day one.

 Here are some metrics you can use to track the PMO's performance:

 - Ratio of successfully completed projects to all projects

 - Estimated projects to actual costs for all projects

 - Estimated project duration to actual duration for all projects

 - Average stakeholder satisfaction compared to previous reporting period

 - Average team member satisfaction compared to previous reporting period

 - Time elapsed between project conception to project start

 - Time elapsed between project initiation and project completion

 - Number of training courses completed by team members compared to previous reporting period

 - Number of resources handling multiple projects simultaneously

 - Percentage of projects under budget as compared to previous reporting period

 - Annual ROI of projects managed and coordinated by the PMO